 When you create content for your Instagram account, you want to ensure that it is working.
 And the best way to know that is to understand if it is engaging enough.

-Now, measuring social media engagement is not just about the amount of “likes” your imagery has generated on your Instagram account.
+Now, measuring social media engagement is not just about your top performing posts or the amount of “likes” your imagery has generated on your Instagram account.
 It goes beyond that.
 You also need to take a look at the comments your visual content is receiving.
 Anybody can hit a like to a photo, but it takes someone who is really engaged to actually leave a meaningful comment.

 If you’re getting more comments for your posts, it clearly shows that people are liking your content and you are in the process of building a loyal followership.
 But if you’re not seeing many comments (even though you should be getting them), then there’s a problem.
 It could either mean that your content is not interesting enough or isn’t that relevant.